What Are The 14 Types Of Dwarfism? | Essential Medical Facts

 • Bone remodeling: Certain mutations affect how bones reshape during growth.

-These disruptions result in characteristic features such as shortened limbs (rhizomelic or mesomelic shortening), spinal abnormalities, or disproportionate torso size.
+These disruptions result in characteristic features such as shortened limbs, short trunk, spinal abnormalities, joint problems, or disproportionate torso size.
+The exact pattern depends on the specific disorder involved.

 The 14 Recognized Types of Dwarfism Explained